ysndr/MSc-Thesis/chapter/evaluation.md

 ### Qualitative Evaluation Setup {#sec:qualitative-methods}

 Inspired by the work of Leimeister in [@leimeisterLanguageServerIDE2020], a survey aims to provide practical insights into the experience of future users.
-In order to get a clear picture of the users' needs and expectations independently of the experience, the survey consists of two parts -- a pre-evaluation and final survey.
+In order to get a clear picture of the users' needs and expectations independently of the experience, the evaluation consists of three parts.
+The center of the evaluation is a two-hour-long online workshop during which participants are introduced to the Nickel language.
+As part of the workshop participants solve small exercises with the NLS installed.
+The workshop is framed by two surveys.
+Prior to the practical experience a survey assesses the general expectations to the Language Server.
+After the workshop the participants document their experience with the NLS.
+Both surveys are available to Tweag employees through Google Forms.

-#### Pre-Evaluation
+#### Pre-Workshop Evaluation

-##### Expected features

-The pre-evaluation introduced participants in brief to the concept of language servers and asked them to write down their understanding of several LSP features.
+The Pre-Workshop Survey introduced participants in brief to the concept of language servers and asked them to write down their understanding of several LSP features.
 In total, six features were surveyed corresponding to the implementation as outlined in [@sec:capability], namely:

-##### Expected behavior

-1. Code completion
+1. Code completion\
    Suggest identifiers, methods or values at the cursor position.
-2. Hover information
+2. Hover information\
    Present additional information about an item under the cursor, i.e., types, contracts and documentation.
-3. Jump to definition
+3. Jump to definition\
    Find and jump to the definition of a local variable or identifier.
-4. Find references
+4. Find references\
    List all usages of a defined variable.
-5. Workspace symbols
+5. Workspace symbols\
    List all variables in a workspace or document.
-6. Diagnostics
+6. Diagnostics\
    Analyze source code, i.e., parse and type check and notify the LSP Client if errors arise.

+Items first introduce a feature on a high level followed by asking the participant to describe their ideal implementation of the feature.
 The item for the "Hover" feature for instance reads as follows:

 > Editors can show some additional information about code under the cursor.